drfleming0227/Redfish-Tools/doc-generator/README-property-index-mode.md

 DSP2053, *Redfish Property Guide* at [https://www.dmtf.org/sites/default/files/standards/documents/DSP2053_2020.4.pdf](https://www.dmtf.org/sites/default/files/standards/documents/DSP2053_2020.4.pdf "https://www.dmtf.org/sites/default/files/standards/documents/DSP2053_2020.4.pdf") is an example of a property index document.

-For each property, this output includes the property name, list of schemas in which the property is defined, the type, and description.
+For each property, this output includes the property name, list of schemas in which the property is defined, the property type, and property description.

 When you run the doc generator in property-index mode, only a few command-line options or configuration keys apply.

+Use the `--property_index_config_out` option to specify an output file for updated configuration information.
+The doc generator extends the input configuration by adding entries for any properties where the property name appears with more than one type or description.

 ## Contents